-- 1. Apart from jurisdiction derived from other provisions of this Regulation, a court of a Member State whose law is applicable in accordance with Articles 22, 26(1), and before which a defendant enters an appearance shall have jurisdiction.
-This rule shall not apply where appearance was entered to contest the jurisdiction, or in cases covered by Article 4. - 2.
+- 1. Apart from jurisdiction derived from other provisions of this Regulation, a court of a Member State whose law is applicable in accordance with Articles 22, 26 (1) (a) or (b), and before which a defendant enters an appearance shall have jurisdiction.
+This rule shall not apply where appearance was entered to contest the jurisdiction, or in cases covered by Articles 4 or 5(1). - 2.
 Before assuming jurisdiction under paragraph 1, the court shall ensure that the defendant is informed of his right to contest the jurisdiction and of the consequences of entering or not entering an appearance.